Electrical Project Manager Must-Have Resume Skills and Keywords

 We did not find any skills or qualifications that were common on Electrical Project Manager resumes, but uncommon on Electrical Project Manager job descriptions.

 The most common important skills required by employers are Electrician, Managing Crews, Troubleshooting, Blueprint Reading, AutoCAD, Wiring and OSHA Standards.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as an Electrical Project Manager, suggesting that having these keywords on a resume are important for success as an Electrical Project Manager.
-Additionally, employer Electrical Project Manager job descriptions list Communication Skills as a desirable experience, even though Communication Skills appears 8 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.
+Additionally, employer Electrical Project Manager job descriptions list Military Experience as a desirable experience, even though Military Experience appears 7.57 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Electrical Project Manager.
 Make sure to include a strong showing for the following keywords on your resume: